 Any successful Bathroom Renovation is brought together by it’s fixtures and it’s bathroom painting.
 Where space can be at a premium, this newly renovated bathroom has combined 2 necessities of modern day living; the first being a modern functioning bathroom and the second being a laundry.

 Originally an area that comprised of 3 separate small rooms, the owner decided to remove those walls and create 1 large room to house a new bathroom and laundry area fitted out with modern fittings and tiles.

-From a bathroom painting perspective, the scope of work required the ceiling, walls, windows, skirting and bathroom door to be painted.
+The interior painting of the bathroom, required the ceiling, walls, windows, skirting and bathroom door to be painted.

 The colour chosen was Dulux Antique White USA which is the colour that the remainder of the townhouse has been painted with and the owner was happy to keep the colour uniform throughout.

 Before you begin painting a bathroom ceiling or painting bathroom walls, the preparation requires that the new plaster boards be undercoated and sealed and that all new woodwork is primed.
 The existing woodwork is lightly sanded and cleaned prior to painting.

 As many of you are aware, when it comes to bathrooms and laundries, if you don’t have adequate ventilation then your surfaces are more likely to develop mould.
 Gone are the days where bathrooms were painted in high gloss enamel paints that made the surfaces easier to clean without damaging or removing the existing paint.

 These days, when it comes to bathroom painting, perspective customers always ask to 2 questions.